-CAD students must be proficient in keyboarding, Microsoft WindowsTM, and Microsoft Office SuiteTM.
+CAD students must be proficient in keyboarding, Microsoft Windows[TM], and Microsoft Office Suite[TM].
 Students who do not possess the required computer skills must complete MATC's CIS 100 Software Applications course.
+This course can be taken concurrently with first semester CAD courses.